Thirisha-s/Search-Algorithm/README.md

     print("Element found at index: ",result)
 \*
 ```
-ii)	# Find the element in a list using Binary Search(Iterative Method).
+ii)	## Find the element in a list using Binary Search(Iterative Method).
 ```
 \*
-Developed by:s.thirisha
+Developed by:S.thirisha
 RegisterNumber: 22001920
 '''
 def binarySearchIter(array, k, low, high):